Relative Sizing: Estimating Without the Pain

 Instead of trying to estimate the actual size of something (which we're all terrible at), we simply compare one thing to another (which we're surprisingly good at).

-Then we translate to Fibonacci numbers - 1, 2, 3, 5, 8, 13, 21.
+2. Then we translate to Fibonacci Numbers - 1, 2, 3, 5, 8, 13, 21.
 The Fibonacci sequence starts at 1 and the next number is the sum of the previous two.
+Click here to learn more about the Fibonacci sequence.

 • XXS = 1